-During the trimesters, students with above 11 unexcused absences will receive a grade of INCOMPLETE (I).
-A student with an INCOMPLETE(I) will be provided with an opportunity to get additional instruction by a subject teacher and make-up assignments to demonstrate their proficiency to gain a passing grade for an identified class.
+A student with an INCOMPLETE(I) due to chronic absenteeism will be provided with an opportunity to get additional instruction by a subject teacher and make-up assignments to demonstrate their proficiency to gain a passing grade for an identified class.
 If the student opts not to take this opportunity their Incomplete will be changed to a NO GRADE (NG).